Program Director Jobs at Columbia University with Visa Sponsorship

 Which visa types does Columbia University commonly use for Program Director roles?

-Columbia sponsors H-1B visas most frequently for Program Directors, but also supports E-3 visas for Australian citizens, TN status for Canadian and Mexican nationals, and F-1 OPT extensions including STEM OPT where the role qualifies.
+Columbia sponsors H-1B visas most frequently for Program Directors, but also supports E-3 visas for Australian citizens, TN visa status for Canadian and Mexican nationals, and F-1 OPT extensions including STEM OPT where the role qualifies.
 For candidates seeking permanent residence, Columbia has sponsored EB-2 and EB-3 Green Card petitions through the PERM labor certification process for program leadership roles.

 What qualifications does Columbia University typically expect for Program Director roles?